 You must contact the landowner or visit the

 Participating Landowners Section of the Game Commission's DMAP website to get the DMAP unit number.
 You must know the DMAP unit number when you purchase your DMAP permit.
 The license issuing agent will not know this information.
 The Game Commission website will contain DMAP unit numbers only for property owners who choose to make their information available to the public.

-4. How do I obtain a landowner's map when I am buying a DMAP permit from a POS agent or Game Commission website, but do not have a coupon from the landowner?
+How do I obtain a landowner's map when I am buying a DMAP permit from a license issuing agent or Game Commission website, but do not have a coupon from the landowner?